kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

-We manually test it in our internal environment and it works.
+We use the feature in our internal environment and it works.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?